 Well-constructed visualization designs can complement your data stories.
 You can use them to uncover hidden patterns, trends, and outliers in your data.

-Freemium tools, such as Google Sheets, come with pretty basic data visualization designs, which require a lot of editing.
+Freemium tools come with pretty basic data visualization designs, which require a lot of editing.
 And this means you stand to spend a lot of time.

-We recommend our readers to use the ChartExpo add-on to supercharge their favorite spreadsheet app (Google Sheets).
+We recommend our readers use the ChartExpo add-on to supercharge their favorite spreadsheet app (Google Sheets).

 Why?